OpenBeta/opentacos-content/content/USA/Oregon/Mt. Hood/Petes Pile/(6) Quiky Combat Wall/index.md

 ---
 # Description
 Keep going left of K9 Shangai for about 150 yards.
 The faint trail follows the edge of the wall until you get to the next group of scrubbed routes.

+The trail is on slopping very soft dirt and it does not take much to trigger a slide.
+Thread lightly.